Switzerland women's national rugby sevens team

 Switzerland women's national sevens team represents Switzerland in women's Rugby sevens.

 Tournament History

 Switzerland participated in an invitational tournament that was held alongside the 2014 Netherlands Women's Sevens which was the last leg for the 2013–14 Women's Sevens World Series.

+They won the 2023 Rugby Europe Women's Sevens Conference that was held in Belgrade, and with it a promotion to the Trophy division for 2024.